 “Was,” Sam said.

 “Right.
-And that one?” the detective said, “Was Crescent Moon.”
+And that one?” the detective said, pointing to the palest girl.
+“Was Crescent Moon.”

 Sam chuckled then clicked the display again.